outernetcouncil/federation/docs/GLOSSARY.md

 This section provides definitions for key terms and concepts used throughout the Federation Architecture Specification.

-## Key Concepts
+# Key Concepts

+## Requestor and Provider Roles

+In the Federation API ecosystem, network entities interact primarily through two roles:

 - **Requestor**: An entity seeking network services or resources from federated partners.
+Requestors use the API to discover available resources, request services, and manage ongoing connections.

 - **Provider**: An entity offering network services or resources to federated partners.
-- **Interconnection Point**: A physical or logical point where two federated networks can connect and exchange traffic.
-- **Service Option**: A potential service offering from a provider, including details on availability, performance, and cost.
-- **Federation**: The act of combining multiple independent networks to create a larger, more capable network ecosystem.
+Providers use the API to advertise their capabilities, respond to service requests, and manage resource allocation.

+It is entirely possible that bidirectional Federation Services are being offered between two entities, each offering their own Federation API Server for their partner to use as a Requestor.
+This flexibility allows for dynamic, multi-directional resource sharing across the federated network.

+## Interconnection Points

+Interconnection Points are fundamental elements in the Federation API, representing the interfaces where different networks can connect and exchange traffic.
+They are essential for establishing the physical or logical links that enable federated services.

+Characteristics of Interconnection Points:
+- Can be physical (e.g., a satellite ground station) or logical (e.g., a virtual network interface)
+- Contain information about their capabilities, location, and availability
+- May have temporal aspects, especially for mobile or orbiting assets

+The `InterconnectionPoint` message in the API provides detailed information about these points, including:
+- Unique identifier
+- Physical and logical attributes
+- Temporal availability
+- Associated network interfaces

+Understanding and effectively managing Interconnection Points is crucial for creating robust, flexible federated network solutions.

+## Service Options

+Service Options represent potential service offerings that a Provider can offer to Requestors.
+They encapsulate the details of a possible network service, allowing Requestors to evaluate and select the most suitable options for their needs.

+Components of a Service Option typically include:
+- Endpoints (Interconnection Points involved)
+- Service attributes (bandwidth, latency, availability)
+- Pricing and cost information
+- Temporal considerations (time windows for service availability)

+The API uses the `ServiceOption` message to convey this information.
+Requestors can retrieve and analyze Service Options to make informed decisions about which services to request.

+Key aspects of working with Service Options:
+- Providers generate and update Service Options based on their current network state and policies
+- Requestors can filter and sort Service Options based on their requirements
+- Selected Service Options form the basis for actual service requests

-## Other Terms
+## General Terms

 - **Access Control**: The selective restriction of access to network resources.
 In Federation, access control mechanisms must span multiple network domains.
 - **API**: Application Programming Interface